Enhancing FRET through DNA-controlled Emitters and ENZ Metamaterials: Conclusion

 \section{Conclusion}

 This study experimentally demonstrates that ENZ environments can significantly enhance dipole-dipole coupling between fluorophores at molecular scales.
-Using DNA molecular beacons as nanoscale spacers for fixed donor acceptor separations, we observed accelerated donor decay and increased FRET efficiency for both closed (2 nm) and open (7 nm) configurations when the system was placed on a multilayer ENZ substrate.
+Using DNA MBs as nanoscale scaffolds for fixed donor acceptor separations, we observed accelerated donor decay and increased FRET efficiency for both closed and opened configurations when the system was placed on a multilayer ENZ substrate.
 These results provide direct evidence that spatially uniform, boundary condition driven electromagnetic fields of ENZ materials can amplify near field energy transfer beyond conventional distance limited regimes without altering molecular geometry.
 Additionally, by combining structural precision from DNA nanotechnology with engineered photonic environments, this study establishes a robust experimental platform for probing quantum electrodynamic effects in complex optical media.
 The demonstrated enhancement of FRET without geometrical confinement highlights the potential of ENZ materials for applications in nanoscale light harvesting, biosensing and quantum photonics and provides a pathway toward using macroscopic photonic boundary conditions to actively sculpt molecular-scale energy transport.

+\textbf{Conflict of Interest} All authors have seen and approved the final manuscript and declare no conflict of interest regarding the publication of this research.

-\textbf{Acknowledgements} The authors acknowledge the use of the Materials for Optoelectronics Research and Education (MORE) Center, a core facility at Case Western Reserve University (est. 2011 via Ohio Third Frontier grant TECH 09-021).
+\textbf{Acknowledgments} The authors acknowledge the use of the Materials for Optoelectronics Research and Education (MORE) Center, a core facility at Case Western Reserve University (est. 2011 via Ohio Third Frontier grant TECH 09-021).
 The authors acknowledge support from the Ohio Third Frontier Project “Research Cluster on Surfaces in Advanced Materials” (RC-SAM) at Case Western Reserve University.
 Additionally, authors acknowledge the financial support from the Graduate Student Scholarship and Creative Endeavors (GSSCE) grant provided by the Graduate Council of Arts and Sciences (GCAS) at Case Western Reserve University.
+Finite-difference time-domain simulations were performed with \textit{Flexcompute Tidy3D}.